cespinosad/cespinosad.github.io/content/papers/carbon/index.md

 ---
-title: "Welfare Analysis of an Optimal Carbon Tax in Chile"
+title: "The Macroeconomic Effect of Modern Protectionism"
 authors:
 - Cristian Espinosa

-- Jorge Fornero
+date: "2022-09-30T00:00:00Z"
-date: "2014-11-03T00:00:00Z"
+# show_date: false
 doi: ""

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).